 D-Day National WWII Museum

 The unique D-Day National World War II Museum was founded in 2000 by historian and author Dr Stephen Ambrose and has become regarded as a highlight of any New Orleans sightseeing tour.
-Situated in New Orleans' Warehouse District it depicts the June 6, 1944 invasion of Normandy, the Home Front during World War II, and the D-Day Invasions in the Pacific.
+Situated in New Orleans' Warehouse District, it depicts the June 6, 1944 invasion of Normandy, the Home Front during World War II, and the D-Day Invasions in the Pacific.
 Exhibit galleries include text panels, artefacts, and personal account stations where visitors can listen to the stories of war veterans.
-A panorama exhibit recreates a Normandy beach landing; there are also regular film shows.
+A panorama exhibit recreates a Normandy beach landing and there are also regular film shows.

 Address: 945 Magazine Street, New Orleans.
 Entrance on Andrew Higgins' Drive